-Did You Make Any of These Resume Mistakes?Knowing about these 10 big resume mistakes you will give you advantages that others may not have.
-Evaluating your resume against the information contained here can improve your writing and your chances of getting hired.
-The next time you update or create this all important page please proofread what you write to eliminate the chance that you failed to find and remove any of these blunders.
+Did You Make Any of These Resume Mistakes?Knowing about these 10 big resume mistakes may give you an advantage that others may not have.
+Comparing your resume against the information contained here can improve your writing and your chances of getting hired.
+The next time you create or update this all-important page, please proofread what you have written to eliminate the chance that you failed to find and remove any of these blunders.

 Find and Remove These Blunders

 - Spelling Errors and Poor Grammar

 One of the most common mistakes people make is spelling their words incorrectly.
 When writing, it is a simple matter of using the spell checker function to find and correct most spelling errors.
 Proper sentence structure is vital.
 Here is one of the first chances you have to demonstrate your level of education and the care you exercise when you complete a task.
 Considering you can use a spell check function, and look up words in an online dictionary, there is no reason to have spelling errors, and employers know this.
 Proofread, then proofread again, have others proofread it as well.

 It is not necessary to enter your personal information.
 It begins to put the employer in an awkward position because of anti-discrimination laws.
 When you tell them your age, gender, and race, you are giving them the information they are not entitled to have.
 Adding unnecessary details about yourself only increases the length of your page.
 You are supposed to be hired based upon your abilities and qualifications, not personal your details.
 The hiring manager will need to waste precious time reading this irrelevant information, time that could be better spent reading important facts.